-Should I Hire a Remodeling General Contractor?
+Should I Hire a Remodeling Contractor?

 An experienced general contractor oversees and manages the entire project, ensuring that the work is done to your satisfaction.
-While it’s not unreasonable to think that a homeowner could act as their own contractor it’s a demanding role that requires professional skills, years of knowledge, and much time on the job.
+While it’s not unreasonable to think that a homeowner could act as their own remodeling contractor, it’s a demanding role that requires professional skills, years of knowledge, and much time on the job.

 Engineers

 Suppose your construction project requires substantial framing and structural modifications to hold new roof loads.
 In that case, you will need an engineer to calculate these new stress loads.
-A sound engineer will find the best solutions and back them up with his certification and stamp.
+A sound engineer will find the best solutions and back them up with their certification and stamp.

 Architects